dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Overview

-The WebGoat project is hosted on github, here [https://github.com/WebGoat].
+The WebGoat project is hosted on github, [here](https://github.com/WebGoat).
 Contributions are welcome!
 This page describes the WebGoat development process.

 ## Roles